 - Try putting everything you need into a box next to your desk for a week or two.
 When you take an item out to use place it inside your desk.
 Reevaluate the items that are still in the box and weren’t used at the end of the designated time period.
 Do you really need them?

-Avoid the BIG desk calendar.
+Avoid the big desk calendar.

+The first teacher desk organization idea on the list is to avoid the big desk calendar you often see on teachers’ desks.
 Those giant calendars that cover the surface of a desk look like a good idea, but can be problematic for several reasons.
 Desk calendars are large and awkward.
 The items placed on top need to be removed or shuffled to access it, and those items don’t always find their way back to the correct home.

 A much better solution is a small planner that is portable and easy to use.
 If you prefer to view the year or month at a glance, consider creating a display next to your desk that you can see, but not bury.